Topic 6: How to Study for the MPRE

 - First, take a professional responsibility (sometimes called ethics) course prior to taking the MPRE.
 This will give you a good overview of the rules and cases on which the MPRE is based.

 - Second, sign up for an MPRE course!
 Most bar review companies provide courses with lectures and outlines that explain the law.
+We do too!
+We have an MPRE course that is rated five stars by our students.

 Focusing on the law first is one of the most essential MPRE strategies because you will be maximizing your effort and time!